tessercat/daoistic-book/daodejing/72/english.md

 When people don't fear your power, you've become truly powerful.

-Without getting complacent,
-without getting angry,
-above all don't get angry
-so you're not angry.
+Without coveting their property, without resenting their achievements, above all don't resent them so you're not resented.

-So the wise are self-aware,
+So the wise
-but not self-centred.

-They have self-respect,
-but they're not self-entitled.

-So let go of weariness,
-hold on to this.
+have opinions, but don't share them, have feelings, but don't indulge them, so ignore them, heed this.